manish-garodia/manish-garodia/projects/dba-essentials-test/install-db/dbca/dbca-typical-advanced.md

 	    > If the total physical memory of your Oracle Database instance is greater than 4 GB, you cannot select the 'Use Automatic Memory Management' option.
 Instead, *Use Automatic Shared Memory Management* to distribute the available memory among various components as required, thereby allowing the system to maximize the use of all available SGA memory.

-	- **Sizing** - For this lab, a maximum of *320* processes can connect simultaneously to your Oracle Database.
-You can change this as per your requirement.
+	- **Sizing** - Specify the maximum number of processes that can connect simultaneously to your Oracle Database, for example, *320*.

+		![Size](images/dbca21c-adv-009b-size.png)

 		> While using predefined templates, the **Block size** option is not enabled.
 Oracle DBCA creates an Oracle Database with the default block size of *8 KB*.

-		![Size](images/dbca21c-adv-009b-size.png)

 	- **Character sets** - The *Use Unicode (AL32UTF8)* option is selected by default.

+		![Character Sets](images/dbca21c-adv-009c-charset.png)

 		> *AL32UTF8* is Oracle's name for the standard Unicode encoding UTF-8, which enables universal support for virtually all languages of the world.

-		![Character Sets](images/dbca21c-adv-009c-charset.png)

 	- **Connection mode** - *Dedicated server mode* allows a dedicated server process for each user process.